New Jersey landlords are exploiting cannabis real estate requirements and town rules that only allow cannabis companies in a few locations.

 “It’s a challenge for all applicants, not even just Social Equity applicants,” Ripco real estate company Cannabis Division Director Colby Piper said.

-He noted there are few “green zones” where a cannabis company is legally permitted to be based in a town.
+He noted there are few “green zones.”
+These are the places where a cannabis company is legally permitted to be based in a town.

 “The green zones are so tiny there’s no viable property.
 On top of that, landlords are greedy,” Piper added.
 “You pitch the business to the landlord they’re canna-curious.
 “They come back to you and say I’m just going to apply for it myself.
 Or “rent is this much, and you have to start paying it immediately.
 “It’s a landlord’s market for the cannabis industry, and they don’t really care.”